dipy/dipy/doc/devel/make_release.rst

   Download the builds and upload to pypi.

-  You can upload the exe files with the *files* interface for the new dipy release.
+  You can upload the exe files with the *files* interface for the new DIPY release.
-  Obviously you'll need to log in to do this, and you'll need to be an admin for the dipy pypi project.
+  Obviously you'll need to log in to do this, and you'll need to be an admin for the DIPY pypi project.

   For reference, if you need to do binary exe builds by hand, use something like::